 It’s beginning to look a lot like Christmas and I am so excited.
 I just love this time of the year.
 Ever since I was a little girl, I’ve had an incredible love of Christmas music, festive twinkling lights, beautifully decorated trees, candlelight Christmas Eve church services, and, of course, baking.
 All that glorious holiday baking.
 I love the way the house smells, the sound of the whirring mixer, and even those pesky (but oh so nostalgic) red and green sprinkles that find their way into every nook and cranny of the kitchen.
-I am so glad to dive into the baking ritual every year.
-As funny as it may sound to nonbakers, the mounds of flour, butter, sugar, chocolate chips, and nuts are very calming.
-I know you all understand.
+I am so glad to dive into the baking ritual every year, starting with these holiday biscotti with cranberries and pistachios.

 I’m so glad this biscotti was my first holiday treat of 2011–it’s just so Christmas.
 Aside from the obvious color combination, the flavors were right on.
 The tart cranberries, warm anise seed, and sweet white chocolate were so perfectly balanced.
 The recipe called for natural pistachios, but I used salted pistachios for that salty-sweet deliciousness I love.
 I have to say, these biscotti were actually also wonderful without the chocolate.
 In fact, I think I preferred them this way for breakfast.